gadanidis/cardinal/README.md

 `haskell | Support` is the same as `haskell|Support` or `haskell | S u p p o r t`.

-The file `sample.txt` in this repository is an example ballot file.
+The file `sample.txt` in this repository is an example ballot file representing an election for a position with candidates `john`, `meg` and `kyle`. `meg` wins with a score of 3, `john` is the runner-up with a score of 2, and `kyle` comes in last with a score of -3.